Thousands of illegal goldminers are destroying the land of the Yanomami indigenous people in the northern Amazon.

 In the 1980s, Davi Kopenawa Yanomami and the Yanomami's supporters around the world fought for the protection of the Yanomami territory - and won.
 Together, we can win again.
 Please act now in solidarity with Davi and the Yanomami.

-Please email Brazil's government now.
+Please email Brazil's President and senior ministers now.